Back

 This is the tension every PM in Indian quick-commerce must navigate.
 The old fee model generated direct revenue per order but created visible friction that suppressed conversion and eroded trust.
 The new model eliminates visible friction but uses the ₹99 threshold to nudge users into adding incremental items - the ₹20 Parle-G packet, the ₹30 Amul butter - to cross the free delivery line.
 The AOV lift from this nudge may well exceed the per-order revenue that handling fees generated.

-Zepto has built something impressive: a checkout that feels fast even when the supply chain operates at the edge of physical feasibility.
-The fee elimination, the in-app UPI, the ₹99 threshold — these are not random moves.
+What I came away with is a grudging respect: Zepto has built something impressive - a checkout that feels fast even when the supply chain operates at the edge of physical feasibility.
+The fee elimination, the in-app UPI, the ₹99 threshold - these are not random moves.
 They are a coherent strategy to make the checkout loop as cognitively weightless as possible in a market where Blinkit commands 50%+ share and Flipkart Minutes is scaling to 800+ dark stores.

 But the gap I have identified - the out-of-stock recovery loop - is not a visual design problem.
 It is a systems-thinking problem.
 The checkout was designed for a world where inventory is reliable.
 In Indian q-commerce - where a Diwali evening in Karol Bagh can drain a dark store's snack inventory in 40 minutes, where each 2,500 sq ft store stocks only the fastest-moving SKUs - the checkout loop must treat failure states as first-class citizens.